-Beyond the alive and well statement, there are a couple different paths that the VA and lenders can take, and your unique circumstances will likely determine whether you need a General or a Specific POA.
+Beyond the alive and well statement, there are a couple different paths the VA and approved lenders take, and your unique circumstances will likely dictate whether you need a General or a Specific POA.

 Let’s drill down a bit into those different documents to see which might make the most sense for you.

 General Power of Attorney is, well, general in nature.
 It gives your assigned agent the power to handle a bunch of broad needs on your behalf, from filing taxes and making banking transactions to signing contracts.